10 min read

 Indiana Cost of Living: Quick Takeaways

-• Transportation Expenses: Public transit fares average $1.77 per ride while gas prices hover around $3.21 per gallon.
+• Transportation Expenses: Public transit fares average $1.77 per ride, while gasoline prices are around $3.21 per gallon.

-• Healthcare Costs: Monthly employer-sponsored health insurance averages about $140, with silver plan premiums near $400.
+• Healthcare Costs: Employer-sponsored health insurance averages about $140 per month, with silver plan premiums costing roughly $400.

 • Income Levels: Median household income is expected to hold steady at approximately $61,044 in 2025.

-Indiana offers a varied cost of living landscape shaped by housing, transportation, healthcare and education expenses.
+Overall, Indiana’s cost of living is influenced by housing, transportation, healthcare, and education expenses.

 1. Housing Costs in Indiana